The apostle Paul was the primary writer of the Book of Colossians (Colossians 1:13). Timothy is also given some credit (Colossians 1:1).

 Date of Writing: The Book of Colossians was likely written between A.D.
 58-62.

-Purpose of Writing: The Book of Colossians is a mini-ethics course, addressing every area of Christian life.
+Purpose of Writing: The first half of the Book of Colossians is a theological treatise that includes one of the most profound presentations of Christology anywhere in the New Testament.
+The second half is a mini-ethics course, addressing every area of Christian life.
 Paul progresses from the individual life to the home and family, from work to the way we should treat others.
-The theme of this book is the sufficiency of our Lord, Jesus Christ, in meeting our needs in every area.
+The theme of this book is the Lordship of Jesus Christ and His sufficiency in meeting our needs in every area.

 Key Verses: Colossians 1:15-16, "He is the image of the invisible God, the firstborn over all creation.
 For by Him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by Him and for Him."